 In one example from our team, a new client had an employee suffer a workplace injury while operating a piece of specialized equipment.
 The equipment was old and had very poor ergonomics, but was very costly to replace so it remained in use.
 When the injury occurred, our team evaluated the injury.
 We then discussed the equipment with the on-site environmental health and safety (EHS) team.
 When the EHS team looked back at past injuries, they found that this one piece of equipment had generated hundreds of thousands of dollars of injuries.
 These injuries represented a huge percentage of the workplace’s OSHA recordable incidents.

-Our team was able to work with the employer’s EHS team to propose replacement of the equipment.
+Our team was able to work with the employer’s EHS team to propose a replacement of the equipment.
 The employer was able to identify that by incurring the cost of replacing the equipment, they could avoid a substantial number of injuries each year.
 Avoiding those injuries and their expense would more than pay for the costs of the new, more ergonomic machine.
 The employer realized that their workplace pandemic was the old, dangerous machine.
-Their decision to replace it was founded on our review of their recordable injuries.
-That employer saved money, avoided injuries and avoided lost productivity.
-It was also widely praised by employees who appreciated having a newer, safer and more comfortable machine to use.
+Their data-driven decision to replace it was founded on our review of their recordable injuries.
+That employer saved money, avoided injuries, and avoided lost productivity.
+It was also widely praised by employees who appreciated having a newer, safer, and more comfortable machine to use.

 Leverage Data and Technology to Enable Better Occupational Healthcare